Accessibility statement for the National Open Youth Orchestra website

 All constructive feedback about the accessibility or usability of our site is welcome and we promise to consider it carefully.

-Please email Julia Le, Communications Manager with any feedback: email@example.com.
+Please email Julia Le, Head of Marketing and Communications Manager with any feedback: [email protected].

-With big thanks to Digital accessibility consultant Emmanuela Gorla for her on-going advice on how to improve the accessibility of this website.
+With big thanks to Digital accessibility consultant Emmanuela Gorla for her initial advice about website accessibility.